billthefarmer/gpdf/README.md

 I decided to use [libHaru ](http://libharu.org) to produce the pdf output.
 This will build successfully after the build files are patched.
 The program is written in generic C, so should work on any platform that libHaru will build on.
+To build libHaru on windows requires zlib and libpng, which can be found in MingW32 and gnuwin32.
+To build libHaru on Mac OSX requires libpng, which can be built and installed.
+On Linux, just install zlib and libpng if they are not already installed.

 I discovered that Mingw32 does not contain `getline()`, which is a bit essential.
 I discovered an implementation online.
-This is not needed on linux and probably not on OSX either.
+This is not needed on linux and not on OSX either.

-To run on windows you will need to extricate libpng and zlib from Mingw32 and put them in the execution folder.
+To run on windows you will need to extricate libpng and zlib from Mingw32 and put them in the execution folder with libHaru.

 To use the program, use the -w switch for the initial run like this:
 ```
 $ gpdf -w <infile.ged>
 ```
-This will produce an A3 pdf file with a grid of slots with x, y coordinates, and a text file with a list of ids, two zeros and the name for each individual in the file.
+This will produce an A3 pdf file with a grid of slots with x, y positions, and a text file with a list of ids, two zeros and the name for each individual in the file.
 Like this:
 ```
+   0  posn suggested
+   0  x  y    x      Name
-1  0 0 Jane /Doe/
+   1  0  0    1      Jane /Doe/
-2  0 0 John /Doe/
+   2  0  0    1      John /Doe/
 ...
 ```
-Fill in the x, y coordinates for each individual in the file and run the program again without the -w switch.
-This will produce a pdf file with the chart, overwriting the grid.
+The suggested x coordinate in the file is based on the calculated generation of the individual based on the number of generations of ancestors.
+It won't always be correct.
+Fill in the x, y positions for each individual in the file and run the program again without the -w switch.
+This will produce a pdf file with the chart.

+You can to test runs with only a few positions filled in to see what it looks like.
+Individuals with two zeros for the position won't appear.